wowfrank/wowfrank.github.io/_posts/2023-06-04-data-structures-and-algorithms.md

 The algorithm works as follows:

-- Start by putting any one of the graph's vertices at the back of a queue.
+- Start by putting any one of the graph's vertices at the back of a *queue*.
 - Take the front item of the queue and add it to the visited list.
 - Create a list of that vertex's adjacent nodes.
 Add the ones which aren't in the visited list to the back of the queue.
 - Keep repeating steps 2 and 3 until the queue is empty.